How to improve application performance over the network

 So, with monitoring in place, let’s illustrate how you might then use it to go about triaging a performance issue.
 We’ll assume that the user has reported poor performance and consider several hypothetical causes.

-For these illustrations, we’ll use the SAS Next Generation Monitoring tool.
+For these illustrations, we’ll use our Next Generation Monitoring tool.
 We’ll also use the Critical Path Monitoring module.
 This highlights visually the IP path for a critical application to help you see the location of problems at a glance and drill down to see more detail.

 Let’s start with a WAN fault.